zulip/zulip/docs/git/cheat-sheet.md

     - `git log`: show commit logs
     - `git log --oneline | head`: To quickly see the latest ten commits on a branch.
 - pull
-    - `git pull --rebase`: rebase your changes on top of master.
+    - `git pull --rebase`: rebase your changes on top of main.
     - `git pull` (with no options): Will either create a merge commit (which you don't want) or do the same thing as `git pull --rebase`, depending on [whether you've configured Git properly][git-config-clone]